Perceptive-Care-Systems/perceptive-api/README.md

 #   "input": {
 #     "encounter": "<your encounter id here>",
 #     "messages": [
-#       {"role": "USER", "content": "hello, I have a headache, can you help?"}
+#       {"role": "USER", "content": "hello, I have a headache, can you help?"},
+#       {"role": "ASSISTANT", "content": "Hello Alicia, I'm Sam, tell me about your headache please."},
+#       {"role": "USER", "content": "I started feeling a sharp pain in my head a few days ago"}
 #     ]
 #   }
 # }